Kelli Giddish: Other works

 In 2011, Giddish appeared in the music video for "Nadine" by Project Jenny, Project Jan.

 In May 2018, Giddish appeared in the music video for “All Love Is Lost” by Body Count, Giddish's SVU co-star Ice-T's band, from their 2017 album Bloodlust with Max Cavalera from Soulfly and Cavalera Conspiracy as a special guest.

 Personal life

 Giddish married Lawrence Faulborn on June 20, 2015, in New Smyrna Beach, Florida.
 She gave birth to the couple's first child, son Ludo, in October 2015, and second child, son Charlie, in November 2018.
 Giddish and Faulborn divorced in 2018.

-On November 7, 2021, Giddish married Beau Richards.
+On November 7, 2021, Giddish eloped with Beau Richards, whom she met on the SVU set while he worked as her driver.
 In June 2023, she gave birth to her third son, the couple's first, Oldie.
 All of her pregnancies were written into Law & Order: Special Victims Unit.